 Step 5: Spoon in the dry blend.
 Mix until flour is completely incorporated.
 Turn the mixer off and scrape down the sides of the bowl.

-Step 7: Gently transfer dough into a floured proofing basket or prepared bowl.
-Smooth out the surface, cover, and refrigerate for a minimum of four hours, preferably overnight.
+Step 7: Gently transfer dough into a floured and lined proofing basket or bowl.
+Smooth out the surface with wet fingers.
+Cover loosely with cling or a lid, (allow the dough to “breathe.”)
+Refrigerate for a minimum of four hours, preferably overnight.

 Step 8: Remove dough from the refrigerator.
 Allow it to sit in the container as you preheat the oven.